paragkale/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 Make a copy of the original data.
 For each row with missing values, replace the step value with the mean value for the steps in the corresponding interval (the mean for that 5-minute interval across days.)
+For each missing value, we locate the corresponding interval and for that interval we find the average number of steps using the intvstat dataset computed earlier.

 ```r